beltranbetania/RuleOfThumb/README.md

 ## Overview

-Rule of Thumb™️ tracks the sentiment of their users on trending and controversial people from different fields, including politics, business, media and entertainment, etc.
+Tracks the sentiment of their users on trending and controversial people from different fields, including politics, business, media and entertainment, etc.

 ### Used tools